 Happy New Year 2015!
 With most of the remaining t0-do items closed off and 2014 now behind us, we now look forward to the next event in the WestCan series which is taking place near Dauphin, Manitoba on July 18, 2015.
-We hope to see you there!
+Registration is live, and we hope to see you there!

 Living Skies 2014 project-gc.com statbar as of December 21, 2014

 Interested in contributing to the effort to keep the legacy of Living Skies 2014 alive?
 Need a last minute Christmas gift?
 With the monumental geocache hiding efforts leading up to the MEGA event, maintenance of these caches continues to be an ongoing effort for the organizing committee.
 In this light, we invite interested geocachers in the area to take over the responsibility of maintaining these caches by adopting either one or a number of these caches to ensure a positive experience for future finders.

 Pat Rediger (left) accepts cheque for Saskatchewan Trails Association from Living Skies 2014, represented by Ryan Goolevitch (centre) and Linda Mushanski (right)